United States Postal Service: Rate increases

 Congress has limited rate increases for First-Class Mail to the cost of inflation, unless approved by the Postal Regulatory Commission.
 A three-cent surcharge above inflation increased the 1 oz rate to 49¢ in January 2014, but this was approved by the commission for two years only.
+As of July 13, 2025 the cost of postage increased to 78 cents for first class mail.